 Intellectual property is one of the best assets that you can have to make passive income.

 Intellectual property comes in many forms: books or screenplays you have written, painting or graphic arts, photography, and filming.

 Ideally, you work to produce the intellectual property asset upfront so that you can reap the benefits later, making money year after year as the intellectual property is being used and enjoyed by others.

+One very popular way of getting passive income from intellectual property is by taking photographs and selling them online as stock images.
+You do not even need to have a DSLR camera to get started.
 There are more and more mobile phones out there that are sufficiently equipped to do a good job making stock photos using their built-in camera.
-Great thing using a mobile phone as your camera is that you always have it on you and you will never miss an opportunity to take a beautiful picture when you see it.
+The great thing about using a mobile phone as your camera is that you always have it on you and you will never miss an opportunity to take a beautiful picture when you see it.

-Stock photography started as a side business for regular photographers. but nowadays stock photography is a business on its own.
-There are many photographers that travel around the world taking beautiful pictures and living off the money they make selling these pictures online through online stock image agencies.
+Stock photography started as a side business for regular photographers. but nowadays, stock photography is a business on its own.
+Many photographers travel the world taking beautiful pictures and living off the money they make selling these pictures online through online stock image agencies.

 So can anyone be a stock photographer?